 Currently, each program provides its services through many key community partnerships.

-Other major program delivery partners are the Department of Health and Human Services (Engage Program), Headspace, School Focus Youth Services (SFYS), the Royal Children’s Hospital Mental Health Service and Youth Support & Advocacy Service (YSAS).
-Many Local Government Areas provide invaluable financial and in-kind help.
+Other major program delivery partners are the Department of Premier and Cabinet - Office of Youth, (Engage Program), Headspace, School Focus Youth Services (SFYS), the Royal Children’s Hospital Mental Health Service and Youth Support & Advocacy Service (YSAS).
+Many Local Government Areas (LGA's) provide invaluable financial and in-kind help.
 Please refer to specific Operation Newstart programs for a more comprehensive list of local supporters.

 To be eligible for entry, students must be assessed to be at significant educational risk, and be currently enrolled in a state secondary school in one of the regions in which a program operates.
 The program is open to boys and girls in Years 8 to 10.
 We welcome applicants with CALD (Culturally and Linguistically Diverse) and Indigenous backgrounds, and from those who are recent arrivals to our country.